jgongy/scripts/filter-excel/README.md

 # Description
-A Python script that takes an Excel spreadsheet with a single sheet of course information and returns all rows containing keywords specified in the "keywords.txt" file.
+A Python script that takes an Excel spreadsheet with a single sheet of course information and returns all rows containing keywords specified in a keywords file.

+# How to Use
+python filter\_excel.py [-k keyword\_file\_name] [-s sheet\_file\_name]

+The "-k" flag is optional.
+If not passed, then the program expects a default keywords file named "keywords.txt".

+The "-s" flag is optional.
+If not passed, then the program expects a default Excel sheet file named "sheet.xlsx".

 # "keywords.txt" Requirements
 Please put each keyword on a new line and surround by quotation marks.
 The